ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 before the dice roll!

 **R[ANDOMLY **[selecting a
-player]]
+player

 the rules will often require a coach to select a player at random.
 To do this, simply roll a D16 and check the team Draft list, which will have your players numbered from ■ to 16.
 The number rolled is the player selected.
 If the

-^n^ber rolled doesn't correspond to a player or, as can be the case, if the number rolled doesn't meet the criteria of the । - ayer to be randomly selected (perhaps the number rolled corresponds to a player not in the dungeon, for example) simply re-roll the
+nber rolled doesn't correspond to a player or, as can be the case, if the number rolled doesn't meet the criteria of the । - ayer to be randomly selected (perhaps the number rolled corresponds to a player not in the dungeon, for example) simply re-roll the